ofbodur/academic-kickstart/content/home/about.md

 # Biography

 I am a Physicist, and recently a geoscientist expertising on numerical modelling.
-I use numerical modelling to understand how the Earth-system works.
+I do analytical and numerical modelling to understand how the Earth-system works.